iurianu/au-ember/README.md

 2. `ember install ember-data-table` - an add-on used together with appuniversum
 3. `ember install @appuniversum/ember-appuniversum`
 4. `ember install ember-cli-autoprefixer` - a dependency required by AU
-5. `ember install ember-hash-helper-polyfill`
-6. Change `style.css` to `style.scss`, and configure the folder structure for SCSS partials
+5. Change `style.css` to `style.scss`, and configure the folder structure for SCSS partials
-7. Add the following lines to your `ember-cli-build.js` file
+6. Add the following lines to your `ember-cli-build.js` file

 ```javascript